 In the past, traditional aids to navigation (AtoN) were physical aids such as lighthouses, buoys, and beacons.
-The introduction of virtual aids to navigation is one of the greatest achievements in the recent history of navigation.
-Although many are still under development, they are already being used by a number of administrations around the world.
+Introducing virtual aids to navigation is one of the greatest achievements in recent navigation history.
+Although many are still under development, they are already being used by several administrations worldwide.

 A virtual aid to navigation consists of a signal sent to a location in a waterway.
 It is an electronically emitted marker of a hazard.
 It involves sending information from an AIS station to another location without actually being there.
 The basic symbol of an AIS virtual aid to navigation looks like a diamond with crosshairs in the center on ECDIS or radar.

 These may be reasons why virtual aids to navigation are established.